My ideal meat sauce is thick and hearty with bright tomato flavors and not one, but two meats.

 Homemade Meat Sauce Recipe

 - 1 pound ground beef and/or ground Italian sausage (I like to use one pound of each)

 - 1 medium onion chopped (about 1 cup)

 - 2 tablespoons sugar or to taste (see notes)

 - Salt and freshly ground black pepper

-- In a large saucepan or Dutch oven, cook beef, sausage, and onion over medium heat until mostly browned, about 5 minutes.
+- In a large saucepan or Dutch oven over medium-high heat, add beef, sausage, and onion and cook until mostly browned, about 5 minutes.
 Drain if desired.
 Stir in garlic until fragrant, about 30 seconds.

-- Stir in crushed tomatoes, tomato sauce, tomato paste, sugar, basil, Italian seasoning, fennel, bay leaf, 1 teaspoon salt, and ¼ teaspoon pepper.
-Simmer uncovered for 30 minutes, stirring occasionally.
+- Stir in crushed tomatoes, tomato sauce, sugar, basil, Italian seasoning, and fennel seeds.
+Simmer uncovered for 15 minutes, stirring occasionally.
+Season to taste with salt and pepper (I like 1 teaspoon salt and 1/2 teaspoon pepper).
+Yield: 2 quarts of sauce.